CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_ConfiguringandSecuringACRandAKS.md

     ![image](../images/az500lab9-32.png)

 1. In the Bash session within the Cloud Shell pane, review the output.
 The External-IP is, in this case, a private IP address.
-If it is in a **Pending** state, then try to run the previous command again.
+If it is in a **Pending** state, then try to run the command again and again until you get the IP address.

     ![image](../images/az500lab9-33.png)